dwaware/ROS2Test/README.md

 ![midway](https://user-images.githubusercontent.com/74695555/179434596-29059091-fb51-4984-a54b-cd47d88bfd2a.png)

-After a couple more orbits the sphere zeroes in on it's target.
+After a couple more orbits the sphere zeroes in on its target.

 ![almost](https://user-images.githubusercontent.com/84337590/179428101-544548c9-66f7-45ca-a7bb-bc41c5b69689.png)

-Once the sphere is within a minimum distance threshold, the sphere stops.
+Once the sphere is within a minimum distance threshold, it stops.

 ![endAnnotated](https://user-images.githubusercontent.com/84337590/179428102-73afa29e-bfd4-4f9b-9345-1c542bb9dc81.png)